Eternity (graffito): Legacy and cultural impact

 After Stace's death, the Eternity signature lived on.
 Australian contemporary artist, illustrator and filmmaker Martin Sharp noticed it and celebrated Stace's one-man campaign in many of his works.
 More recently, some Australian Christian groups, including those at universities, have run evangelistic campaigns whose promotion involved chalking "Eternity", after Stace's fashion, on footpaths.

-As part of the fireworks on Sydney Harbour to mark New Year's Day of the year 2000, the graffito "Eternity" was illuminated on the Sydney Harbour Bridge.
-This moment was symbolically recreated later that year as part of the Sydney 2000 Olympics Opening Ceremony, beamed to billions of television viewers worldwide.
+During the Sydney New Year's Eve fireworks for the year 2000, an illuminated version of the "Eternity" tag was erected on the Sydney Harbour Bridge.
+Several months later during the 2000 Summer Olympics opening ceremony, a segment of the ceremony's artistic programme culminated with a recreation of the bridge and tag as seen during the fireworks, formed with sparklers.

 In 2001 the Council of the City of Sydney was granted a trademark (817532) on the script in order to protect it from indiscriminate commercial use.

 Sydney-based Australian non-denominational publication Eternity, founded in 2009, was named after the tag.

 One of the works by English street artist Banksy during his October 2013 "residency" in New York City depicts a worker washing away the Eternity tag.

 Sculptor Will Coles used the words on a concrete can.